About Mannboro

 The Mannboro Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Amelia County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Mannboro, Virginia residents are available through the local police department and authorized providers in Amelia County.
+Fingerprinting services for Mannboro, Virginia residents are available through local police (where present) and authorized providers in Amelia County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Amelia County Sheriff's Office for scheduling and fees.

 Property records for Mannboro, Virginia are maintained by the Amelia Commissioner of the Revenue's Office and the Amelia County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Amelia County, including parcels in Mannboro.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Amelia County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Amelia County offices at the county courthouse.
 The Amelia County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mannboro, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Amelia County Clerk's office issues marriage licenses and maintains marriage records for Amelia County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.